 Download

-After purchase, you’ll have immediate access to a ZIP file with two Excel files inside.
+After purchase, you’ll have immediate access to two Excel files.
 The macro-enabled version has a simple button that will refresh the pivot tables with your latest register entries.
 You’ll also get a version that doesn’t have a macro which means you’ll have to refresh the pivot tables manually whenever needed.
 The YouTube video below will cover this.

 Performance Update: I switched the formula for balance to use an INDEX function without any explicit cell references.
 The old formula used OFFSET which caused performance issues as your spreadsheet got larger.
 The new formula uses the Excel INDEX function.